threadi/lw-product-swatches-light/readme.md

 Run in main directory:

-`wp i18n make-pot . languages/lw-product-swatches.pot --exclude=svn/`
+`wp i18n make-pot . languages/product-swatches-light.pot --exclude=svn/`

 ### update translation-file

 1. Open .po-file of the language in PoEdit.
-2. Go to "Translate > "Update from POT-file".
+2. Go to "Translate" > "Update from POT-file".
 3. After this the new entries are added to the language-file.

 ### export translation-file